 Problem 4.
 There are n hungry lions on an island and a piece of meat.
 The meat is poisoned, and any lion eating it will fall asleep.
-A lion who is asleep because of the poison may be eaten by another lion, but the poison stays potent and will still cause that lion to fall asleep at which point they may be eaten by another lion (and so on, arbitrarily many times).
+A lion who is asleep because of the poison may be eaten by another lion, but the poison stays potent and will still cause that lion to fall asleep (at which point they may be eaten by another lion).
 The first lion has a choice of either eating the meat or not.
 They are hungry, but they would prefer to stay hungry over being eaten.
 Should they eat the meat?
 Hint: Think recursively.
 What does this problem have to do with n?